Profile

 Infrastructure & Sysadmin

-C/C++, JavaScript, TypeScript, Maven, and Gradle surface where DevOps teams build and package application code alongside infrastructure work.
-Relational and NoSQL stores like SQL, PostgreSQL, MongoDB, and Redis are managed by platform teams that own the data tier as well as compute.
-DNS, Firewalls, OAuth 2.0, and HashiCorp Vault define the security and network band that production-facing engineers handle.
-AWS Services such as IAM, S3, Lambda, EC2, and VPC show up where teams operate deep inside one hyperscaler.
-Kafka, RabbitMQ, and SQS anchor messaging and event systems, while Amazon Bedrock, SageMaker, and Vertex AI appear when AI workloads land on the platform.
+C/C++, JavaScript, TypeScript, Maven, and Gradle are used when DevOps teams build and package the application code, on top of their work setting up servers and systems.
+Relational and NoSQL databases like SQL, PostgreSQL, MongoDB, and Redis are looked after by platform teams that own both the data and the servers it runs on.
+DNS, Firewalls, OAuth 2.0, and HashiCorp Vault make up the security and networking skills that engineers working on the live system handle.
+AWS services such as IAM, S3, Lambda, EC2, and VPC come in when a team works entirely inside one cloud provider.
+Kafka, RabbitMQ, and SQS carry the messages and events that move between the different parts of the system.
+Amazon Bedrock, SageMaker, and Vertex AI show up when AI work lands on the platform.

 Application Development